Hyperxion/BackendAssignment-Fitness/README.md

 ## Bonus task 1 - pagination, filter, search

-Add pagination to exercise list using query => `/exercises?page=1&limit=10` return 1 page of exercises in maximal length of 10.
+DONE - Add pagination to exercise list using query => `/exercises?page=1&limit=10` return 1 page of exercises in maximal length of 10.

 Add filter by program => `/exercises?programID=1` return only exercises of program with id = 1